evrythng/scanthng.js/README.md

 If all you want to do is scan a QR code for a string representation, and do not require any kind of lookup of the corresponding Thng or product in the EVRYTHNG Platform, use the `scanQrCode()` method.
-This is similar to `scanStream()` available from an `Application` scope (see above), but doesn't commuinicate with the Platform to enrich the results.
+This is similar to `scanStream()` available from an `Application` scope (see above), but doesn't communicate with the Platform to enrich the results.

 The developer must supply the `id` of a container such as a `<div>` that the SDK